 The St. John’s Church Picnic is our largest non-worship social gathering of the year, an annual event that has taken place early in June for decades.
 Our picnic is currently held the 2nd Sunday of June at 12:00 pm at Plains Park, a picnic facility located adjacent to Plains Mennonite Church on Orvilla Road in Lansdale about 5 minutes west of our church just off Rt.
-63. The facility includes a large covered pavilion (with a restroom) with picnic tables & benches on a concrete floor, close to parking and with paved walkways do it is accessible to all.
-There is also a large grassy field with trees, a children’s playground, and lots of area for recreation and walking.
-In case of rain, the picnic is held in our Assembly Hall.
+63. The facility includes a large covered pavilion (with a restroom) with picnic tables & benches on a concrete floor, close to parking and with paved walkways it is accessible to all.
+There is also a large grassy field with trees, a children’s playground, and lots of area for games, recreation and walking.
+(In case of rain, the picnic is held in our Assembly Hall.)

 Other activities include outdoor ‘picnic games‘ for all ages and skill levels.
 The Board of Educators organize and run the games, which may involve relay races and a water balloon toss.
 There is also a ‘candy toss’ by the pastor for the younger children.

 Since 2006, the picnic has also featured the drawing for our annual St. John’s Basket Raffle fundraiser.
 Themed baskets are created and donated by groups & individuals in the church and displayed for several weeks after worship in May and also to the community on Lansdale Day the first Saturday of June.
 Persons may purchase raffle tickets for any baskets they are interested in winning.
 There is one last chance to buy tickets at the picnic, and after the lunch, the winning names are drawn.
 Winners who are present take their baskets home; the others are held and the winners notified to pick up their prizes later (so you do not have to be present to win, and many winners come from Lansdale Day ticket sales.